aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

 Argue that early algebra's tactical goals should be:

-   1. to introduce a subset of the thinking and practices associated with "definitely algebra" to the study of mathematics jumbled in between "definitely arithmetic" and "definitely algebra".
+   1. to introduce students to a subset of the thinking and practices associated with "definitely algebra".
    2. to counteract the development of math misconceptions that can sabotage the future study of "definitely algebra".

 ## Operational Goals of Early Algebra